2021 Local Domestic and Family Violence Committee Grants Funding Guidelines

 National Redress scheme

-NSW Government agencies will not award an agreement, contract or grant funding to a Non-government Institution (NGI) that do not join the National Redress Scheme (the Scheme), https://www.dcj.nsw.gov.au/home, unless exceptional circumstances exist.
+NSW Government agencies will not award an agreement, contract or grant funding to any Non-government Institutions (NGI) that have been publicly identified as declining to join the National Redress Scheme (the Scheme) unless exceptional circumstances exist.

 Payment of funds and project reporting